Archive for the ‘Country Buzz’ Category

 March 19, 2012

 Since I wrote about the horrific fate of my layers in January, things are looking better in the hen-house.
 Recently, the six surviving hens started producing again.
-I wasn’t expecting much from them, in the way of eggs, because production usually decreases at two and three years old.
+I wasn’t expecting much from them, in the way of eggs because production usually decreases at two and three years old.
 But these gals are giving me three to five eggs a day.
-My feathers have puffed up with pride!

-And to think, I thought about giving the hens away.
-My heart wasn’t in it though.
-There are just too many GOOD reasons to own hens.
+To think, I thought about giving the hens away.
+But there are just too many GOOD reasons to own hens.
 Dan and Mindy of Soulsby Farm seem to agree.
 They came up with the list below.

 Ten Reasons why you should Own Chickens